chaomix/Inventory-Rollback/README.md

 By default, it will log 50 deaths and 10 joins, disconnects, world changes and force saves each per player before the old data is purged to save space.
 These values can be changed in the config.

 **If upgrading a current server from before 1.13 you will need to delete all your backup data due to the changes with materials in the newest versions.**

+**Due to changes in XP calculations you will need to wipe your saves folder if upgrading from below Inventory Rollback 1.4.0**

 ## Commands
 /ir restore %**PLAYERNAME**% - Opens a GUI to select the backup you require.